 Click here to learn more about our Energy Infrastructure Project Development & Finance practice.

-Pierce Atwood’s construction lawyers work closely with our colleagues in our Environmental, Real Estate, and Land Use practices to assist owners, developers, and contractors with a variety of environmental issues that can arise on a construction project, including:
+Pierce Atwood’s construction lawyers work closely with our colleagues in our Environmental, Real Estate, and Land Use practices to assist owners, developers, and contractors with a variety of issues that can arise on a construction project, including:

 • Property Acquisition and Environmental Planning: We assist with initial project planning beginning with initial identification of the issues and formulation of a permitting team and strategy, through agency negotiations and public administrative hearings, and, if necessary, in administrative and judicial appeals.
 In addition, our environmental attorneys have developed a program to conduct environmental audits that will help clients develop compliant environmental practices and procedures.